Without a doubt, two of the greatest minds of the 20th century were Albert Einstein and J. Robert Oppenheimer.

 The Atomic Age is considered to be the official marker when the world became “modern”, for better or worse.
 May society keep in mind that as a collective whole, we continue to be human beings as the future unfolds within this brave, new, and scientifically deadly world.

 A photo of the Nagasaki bombing taken 6 minutes after hitting the city from 6 miles away by Hiromichi Matsuda.
-Note the unsuspecting people chatting in the lower right hand corner.
+Note the unsuspecting people chatting on the right hand side.

 Three year old Shinichi Tetsutani’s most prized possession was his red handled tricycle.
 Little “Shin” always seemed to be riding his trike as was the case on the morning of August 6th, 1945, when the Hiroshima bomb was dropped.
 His body was found still holding the bike’s handlebars.
 Shin’s father donated the tricycle to the Hiroshima Peace Memorial Museum and a children’s book entitled “Shin’s Tricycle” was written by Tatsuharu Kodama in 1995.